Naked eye: In astronomy

 Five planets can be recognized as planets from Earth with the naked eye: Mercury, Venus, Mars, Jupiter, and Saturn.
 Under typical dark sky conditions Uranus (magnitude +5.8) can be seen as well with averted vision, as can the asteroid Vesta at its brighter oppositions.
-Under perfect dark sky conditions Neptune may be visible to the Naked eye only if Neptune is at its maximum brightness (magnitude +7.8).
-The Sun and the Moon—the remaining noticeable naked-eye objects of the solar system—are sometimes added to make seven "planets."
+Under perfect dark sky conditions Neptune may be visible to the naked eye only if Neptune is at its maximum brightness (magnitude +7.8).
+The Sun and the Moon—the remaining noticeable naked-eye objects of the Solar System—are sometimes added to make seven "planets".
 During daylight only the Moon and Sun are obvious naked eye objects, but in many cases Venus can be spotted in daylight and in rarer cases Jupiter.
 Close to sunset and sunrise, bright stars like Sirius or even Canopus can be spotted with the naked eye as long as one knows the exact position in which to look.

 Historically, the zenith of naked-eye astronomy was the work of Tycho Brahe (1546–1601).
 He built an extensive observatory to make precise measurements of the heavens without any instruments for magnification.
 In 1610, Galileo Galilei pointed a telescope towards the sky.
 He immediately discovered the moons of Jupiter and the phases of Venus, among other things.

 Meteor showers are better observed by naked eye than with binoculars.
 Such showers include the Perseids (10–12 August) and the December Geminids.
 Some 100 satellites per night, the International Space Station and the Milky Way are other popular objects visible to the naked eye.

-19 March 2008 A major gamma-ray burst (GRB) known as GRB 080319B, set a new record as the farthest object that can be seen from Earth with the naked eye.
+On 19 March 2008, a major gamma-ray burst (GRB) known as GRB 080319B, set a new record as the farthest object that can be seen from Earth with the naked eye.
 It occurred about 7.5 billion years ago, the light taking that long to reach Earth.